phixcn/polkadot/roadmap/implementers-guide/src/protocol-disputes.md

 ## Late votes

-Late votes, after the dispute already reached a qualified supermajority, must be rewarded (albeit a smaller amount) as well.
+Late votes, after the dispute already reached a ⅔ supermajority, must be rewarded (albeit a smaller amount) as well.
-These ones must be attached to the votes after a defined period of time after the result has reached the required qualified supermajority.
+These ones must be attached to the votes after a defined period of time after the result has reached the required ⅔ supermajority.

 ## Chain Selection / Grandpa